OlegBoulanov/s3i/README.md

 ### s3i Windows Service

-`s3i service` runs s3i with service arguments passed to the program at computer startup.
+`s3i service` runs s3i with service arguments passed to the program at Windows startup.

 CMDLINEARGS s3i installer property allows to set s3i command line parameters for the service at service installation time.